How It Works

 How You Test Your Water

 The kit uses Nile Red fluorescence staining — developed in academic labs and validated in peer-reviewed research.
 We didn't invent this science.
-We packaged it so anyone can run it at home.
+We packaged it so anyone can run it in the home.

 Based on: Leonard et al., “Smartphone-enabled rapid quantification of microplastics,” Journal of Hazardous Materials Letters, 2022.
 DOI: 10.1016/j.hazl.2022.100052